Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Introduction

 \section{Introduction}

 In 2020, the Covid-19 pandemic has completely changed our lives.
-Media reports show millions of people are forced to stay at home, with some working from home and others becoming unemployed~\cite{baek2020unemployment}.
+Reports show that millions of people suddenly stay at home, because they are studying, working there (\emph{WFH}), or are unemployed~\cite{baek2020unemployment}.

-However reactions to Covid-19 are not always certain.
-Public reports of Covid-19 responses (such as stay-at-home) are not always timely---the policy in some countries may be unclear abroad, and its implementation may be uneven.
-Even when a government establishes a policy, the people may embrace or reject that policy, so actual participation may diverge~\cite{Epstein20a}.
-For these reasons we would like to confirm actual stay-at-home practice.
+\reviewfix{} However, reactions to Covid-19 are not always certain, as they may vary by locations and are not publicly stated.
+Public reports of Covid-19 responses (such as WFH) are not always timely---policies are not always reported publicly, and their implementation may be uneven.
+Even when a business or government establishes a policy (WFH, curfew, or lockdown), people may embrace or reject that policy, so actual participation may diverge~\cite{Epstein20a}. \reviewfix{} For these reasons, we would like to study WFH practice.
+We want to confirm WFH happens where it's intended and verify when it happens where it's not publicly stated.

-The Internet has changed the ways in which we interact with society, and Covid-19 has increased our Internet use~\cite{Kang20a}.
-As one example, early in the pandemic streaming media providers reduced video quality to manage increased use~\cite{Brodkin20a}.
-Facebook reported a sharp 20\% increase in traffic in late March after widespread stay-at-home~\cite{Boettger20a}.
+The Internet has proven increasingly important in supporting society as we manage Covid-19 and WFH~\cite{Kang20a}.
+Early in the pandemic, streaming media providers reduced video quality to manage increased use~\cite{Brodkin20a}.
+Facebook reported a sharp 20\% increase in traffic in late March after widespread WFH~\cite{Boettger20a}.
 Researchers saw a similar 15--20\% increase in traffic at IXPs in mid-March~\cite{Feldmann20a}.
 Changes depend on the perspective of the observer: mobile (cellular) networks show a 25\% drop in traffic and a decrease in user mobility as people stay at home~\cite{Lutu20a}.
-While how the Internet changes varies, these changes hold the potential to allow us to actually \emph{observe} use and compliance with stay-at-home orders, if they can be interpreted correctly.
+While the Internet changes vary, these changes show potential to \emph{observe} compliance with WFH orders, given careful inference from network observations.

-In this paper we look at \emph{Internet address use as an indication of stay-at-home}.
-Many people use mobile devices (laptops, tablets, smartphones) on the Internet at the home and office, and these devices acquire IP addresses when they are using the Internet.
-Often these addresses are dynamically allocated using protocols such as DHCP.
-In many networks today, these dynamic allocations use private address space~\cite{Rekhter96a}, in some cases these changes in use are visible in the public IPv4 addresses space~\cite{Xie07a,Cai10a,Quan14c,Moura15a,Padmanabhan16a}.
+In this paper, we show that \emph{changes in Internet address use correlate with WFH}.
+Many people use mobile devices (laptops, tablets, smartphones) at home and office, and these devices acquire IP addresses when they are using the Internet.
+Often these addresses are dynamically allocated with DHCP\@.
+While many networks today allocate from private address space~\cite{Rekhter96a}, many public IPv4 networks reflect changes in human activity~\cite{Xie07a,Cai10a,Quan14c,Moura15a,Padmanabhan16a}.